 Designated Investment Alternative: The investment fund chosen by your plan into which your contributions are made if you do not provide investment direction.
+For a participant-directed individual account plan, this is referred to as a Qualified Designated Investment Alternative.

-Developed Markets: the developed markets consists of the following 23 countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom and the United States.
+Developed Markets: As defined by MSCI, the developed markets consists of the following 23 countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom and the United States.

-Diversification: The practice of investing in multiple asset classes and securities with different risk characteristics to reduce the risk of owning any single investment.
+Diversification: The practice of investing with different investment managers, in multiple asset classes, or in securities with different risk characteristics to reduce portfolio risk.

-Dividend: Money an investment fund or company pays to its stockholders, typically from profits.
+Dividend: Money an investment fund or company pays to its shareholders, typically from profits.
 The amount is usually expressed on a per-share basis.